StudentBlake/XCI-Explorer/README.md

 # XCI Explorer

-Originally Released on MaxConsole
+Originally Released by Anonymous on MaxConsole

-View contents of XCI files and more!
+View the contents of Switch files and more!

 ## Features
 * View metadata for XCI and NSP files